The grad-div conforming virtual element method for the quad-div problem in three dimensions: Introduction

-We start by introducing the subspaces $U_1(\Omega)$ and $W_k(\Omega)$ of $H_0^1(\Omega)$ in Sec.
+We start by introducing the subspaces $U_1(\Omega)$ and $W_k(\Omega)$ of $H_1(\Omega)$ in Sec.
 4.1.
 Subsequently, we introduce the $\boldsymbol{H}(\operatorname*{curl})$-conforming virtual element spaces $\boldsymbol{\Sigma}_{0,r}(\Omega)$ in Sec.
 4.2.
 Finally, taking $r=k$, $r=k+1$, $r=k+2$, we construct three families of $\boldsymbol{H}(\operatorname*{grad-div}$)-conforming virtual element spaces $\boldsymbol{V}_{r-1,k+1}(\Omega)$ in Sec.
 4.3.
-These families can be viewd as an extension of $\boldsymbol{H}(\operatorname*{grad-div})$-conforming finite elements proposed in \cite{ZZMQuadDiv}.
-The family of $r=k$ is the simplest virtual element, with the smallest number of degrees of freedom, which recovers a family of simple finite elements presented in \cite{ZZMQuadDiv}.
-In the lowest-order case of $r=k=1$, it only has one degree of freedom associated to each vertex and each face, respectively.
-In order to illustrate the relation between continuous complex (2) and discrete complex (3), we develop the following commutative diagram in Sec.
-4.4.
+These families extend the $\boldsymbol{H}(\operatorname{grad-div})$-conforming finite elements introduced in \cite{ZZMQuadDiv} to general polyhedral meshes.
+In the lowest-order case ($r=k=1$), the construction reduces to the simplest finite element structure on simplicial and cuboid meshes, where the degrees of freedom are associated only with vertices and faces.
+Furthermore, in Sec.
+4.4, we establish the exactness of the sequence from $\boldsymbol{V}_{r-1,k+1}(\Omega)$ to $\boldsymbol{W}_k(\Omega)$ by identifying the divergence of the quad-div solution with the unique solution of the corresponding nonhomogeneous Poisson problem subject to an integral constraint.
+Additionally, we define appropriate interpolation operators to obtain a commutative diagram connecting the discrete complex \eqref{IntroDiscomplex} with the continuous one.